-- Report concerns or incidents directly to the administrator/designee and/or STPL(s) immediately or as soon as practically possible.
-For example, do not wait until the end of the day or leave a note, send an e-mail, or leave a voicemail without ensuring that the message was received. - 2.
+- 1. Report concerns or incidents directly to the administrator/designee and/or the Suicide/Threat Prevention Liaison (STPL) immediately or as soon as practically possible.
+For example, do not wait until the end of the day or leave a note, send an email, or leave a voicemail without ensuring that the message was received. - 2.
 Ensure that a staff member, not a student, accompanies the student sent to the office for an assessment.